bleetube/satstack/README.md

 NixOS (WIP):

-* __nixBitcoin__: bitcoind, electrs, core-ln
+* __nixBitcoin__: bitcoind, electrs, core-ln, [ln-ws-proxy](https://github.com/jb55/ln-ws-proxy)
-* __Personal__: vaultwarden
+* __Tools__: vaultwarden, miniflux

-Monitoring and backups are built-in.
+Monitoring and backups are built-in where appropriate.
 The aim is to build an opinionated home network effectively from scratch and minimize long-term maintenance.